wiseman-timelord/AutoClix/README.md

 ## Requirements

-- Windows 7-11
+- Windows 7-11 preferably with the 5.1
-- Linux Untested
+- PowerShellCore =>7

+## Notes

 ### DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.